Skip to main content

 FAQs for Assigned Teaching Assistants

-Enrollment and eligibility:
+Enrollment and Eligibility

 Graduate students must be enrolled in at least 12 units in any quarter in which they hold campus employment, including TAships.

-Hiring paperwork:
+Hiring Paperwork

 Hiring must be complete prior to the start of the quarter, including verification of original identification documents.
 IAs who need to complete hiring paperwork will be contacted via @ucsd email.
 Some students may already be active in the Payroll system.
 In such cases, no additional paperwork is required.
 Please watch your @ucsd email for information on logging into UCPath (UCSD Payroll system), enrolling in direct deposit, and using the timekeeping system.

-Graduate TAs are paid on a monthly schedule and they do not report time via timesheet.
+TAs are paid on a monthly schedule and they do not report time via timesheet.
 See Payroll Calendars for more information on the payroll schedule.

-IA Resources:
+IA Resources

 The IA Resource page includes information about office hours, make-up sections, review sessions, technology, etc.